Altinity/clickhouse-rpm-install/README.md

 clickhouse-server-common.x86_64  19.11.9.52-1.el7
 clickhouse-test.x86_64           19.11.9.52-1.el7
 ```

+**Select specific version from specific branch**

-- Or, for example, we'd like to see all available versions of `19.11.X.Y` family, then select preferred version out of availbale for installation:
+In case we'd like to see all available versions of `19.11.X.Y` family, then select preferred version out of availbale for installation:
 ```bash
 sudo yum list 'clickhouse*19.11.*' --showduplicates
 ```